AbTrax/awesome-carbon/README.md

 ## Algorithms and Design Patterns

-*Carbbon implementation of data structures, algorithms and design patterns.
+*Carbon implementation of data structures, algorithms and design patterns.
 Also see [awesome-algorithms](https://github.com/tayllan/awesome-algorithms).*

 ## Asynchronous Programming